Denarius Trading Down 4.5% Over Last 7 Days (D)

 About Denarius

-Denarius (D) is a PoW/PoS coin that uses the NIST5 hashing algorithm.
-Denarius’ total supply is 7,927,299 coins.
-The official website for Denarius is denarius.io.
+Denarius is a PoW/PoS coin that uses the NIST5 hashing algorithm.
+Denarius’ total supply is 7,947,326 coins.
+Denarius’ official website is denarius.io.
 Denarius’ official Twitter account is @denariuscoin and its Facebook page is accessible here.
 The Reddit community for Denarius is /r/denariuscoin and the currency’s Github account can be viewed here.

-It is usually not possible to purchase alternative cryptocurrencies such as Denarius directly using US dollars.
-Investors seeking to acquire Denarius should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Denarius using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Denarius directly using U.S. dollars.
+Investors seeking to acquire Denarius should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Denarius using one of the aforementioned exchanges.

 Receive News & Updates for Denarius Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Denarius and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.